How to get dressed in America, with Biz Sherbert

-If you’re a subscriber, you already got a little taste via our Coachella collab with American Style a couple weeks ago.
-And you’re new here, you’re in for a treat: Biz joins us to talk about American Style’s origin story and what’s she’s gleaned from talking to young people *out in the real world,* at places ranging from a Deftones concert in Atlanta to Disneyworld in Orlando.
-We also get into the state of countercultural and subcultural fashion in 2025, why men and boys seem, for the first time in a long time, to be leading the style conversation, the role that festivals like Coachella play in the wider image-making ecosystem, and the strange staying power of the festival cowgirl.
+If you’re a CUJO subscriber, you already got a little taste via our Coachella collab with American Style a couple weeks ago.
+Either way, you’re in for a treat: Biz joins us to talk about American Style’s origin story and what’s she’s learned from documenting what young people are wearing out in the real world, at places ranging from a Deftones concert in Atlanta, to Disney World in Orlando, to a rave in North London.
+We also get into the state of countercultural and subcultural fashion in 2025; why men and boys seem, for the first time in a long time, to be leading the style conversation; the role that festivals like Coachella play in the wider image-making ecosystem; and the strange staying power of the festival cowgirl.

 Subscribe to American Style and follow Biz on Instagram (fka @marcfisherquotes).
 Listen to Nymphet Alumni on your pod platform of choice.